 sudo apt-get install libcrypt-openssl-bignum-perl sudo apt-get install libcrypt-openssl-rsa-perl sudo apt-get install libcapture-tiny-perl

-Now that you have installed all of the dependencies that you need, you can build the MFM software.
-Simply navigate to the main folder and type:
+Now that you have installed all of the dependencies that you need, you can build the MFM software:

 to run the simulator.